angusdavison/hawaiisnail/README.md

-### This git has code associated with analysis of genomic data from Hawaiian snails
-### All work is currently unpublished
+# This git has code associated with analysis of genomic data from Hawaiian snails.
+All work is currently unpublished.